hazae41/dstorage/README.md

 ## Why

-This allows your website to use the storage (localStorage, IndexedDB, WebAuthn) of another origin.
+This allows your website to use the storage (KeyValue and WebAuthn) of another origin.

 This is particularily useful when your website doesn't have a single origin.